How to keep cats out of your yard: 6 tips from a vet

 If you love cats, you may ask why the need to stop them coming into your garden?
 Visiting cats and even your own cat can be a real mischief outdoors.
 For starters, they have a tendency to ruin your lawn and flower beds.
 Cats not only love to eat grass but these curious critters will walk over, dig up and even eat your plants depending on what you’ve grown.

-If you own your own cat, one of the problems of unwelcome visitors is that they may not get on with intruders.
+Plus, if you own your own cat, figuring out how to get cats to get along can be complex and one of the problems of unwelcome visitors is that they may take an instant dislike to your kitty companion.
 Cats like to mark their territory, which could lead to fighting and your pet getting injured.
+So if you're looking for ways to be the best cat owner, keeping other cats out of your yard will go a long way in helping to ensure your cat stays happy and healthy.

-Another problem with cats marking their territory is that they’re doing their business in your yard.
+Another problem with cats marking their territory is that they’re doing their business in your yard (check out our guide to 'what does a cat spraying look like and why do they do it?' for more on what to lookout for).
 Cat urine is not generally a problem for your soil unless it is a large amount in one area.
 However, cat feces contains parasites and pathogens that are dangerous to humans, especially if you’re working with your hands in the garden, growing vegetables or have kids playing outside.

 Cats are curious animals and they will come into your garden not only to explore, but to hunt and mate.
 They can be quite a nuisance, jumping and climbing over your garden furniture, knocking over pots and littering your back yard with whatever they choose to bring in with them.